outsoarph/playbook/docs/handling-incidents.md

 11. **Resolution and Follow-Up:** Once the issue is resolved or stabilized, the holidays skeleton team will communicate the resolution to the concerned parties and ensure that the website is back to normal operation.

 12. **Handover (Normal Days):** When normal working hours resume, Marlon will take over incident management responsibilities from the holidays skeleton team.
 He will ensure that any lingering issues are fully addressed and conduct a post-incident review to identify root causes and preventive measures.

-This workflow process ensures that website emergencies are promptly addressed, even during holidays and weekends.
-It also maintains clear communication channels and responsibilities for different team members to ensure effective incident management.